TiffTiffah/alx-low_level_programming/README.md

-This repository is on low-level programming such as C Programming
+THis directory is on more pointers,array and strings